fleetdm/fleet/handbook/company/README.md

 We are dedicated to:

-- 🔌 API-driven, gitops-native, interoperable IT and security built on open source
+- 🔌 making security and IT interoperable and easy to automate
-- 🚪 a more spontaneous, outsider-friendly way to manage computers
+- 🚪 a real-time, inviting (outsider-friendly) way to manage computers
 - 🪟 clarity and trust through open-source software